yshapkin/ProjectList/README.md

-# The test / learn nodeJS/angular app.
+# The list of projects.